qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Lines to polygons
 -----------------
-Generates a polygon layer from line layer, considering LineString geometry with three or more vertices as polygon rings.
+Generates a polygon layer using as polygon rings the individual line features from an input line layer.
 Input LineString geometry doesn't need to close a loop, algorithm will automatically connect last to first point when forming a polygon.
 Result is always promoted to MultiPolygon.
-LineString geometry that have less than three vertices will produce new polygon features with **EMPTY** MultiPolygon geometry, attributes are kept.
+LineString geometry that has less than three vertices will produce new polygon features with **EMPTY** MultiPolygon geometry, attributes are kept.

 The attribute table of the output layer is the same as the one of the input layer.
+Attributes of the input line feature are ALWAYS kept in the output polygon geometry.

 Examples
 ........